 Whichever you choose, the steps are simple, creating something greater than the sum of it’s parts.

-Adapted from the recipe found in Brew It Yourself, by Nick Moyle and Richard Hood, it’s a sweet gift to give in the winter months, evoking as it does the long, hot, lemony days of summer.
+Adapted from the recipe found in Brew it Yourself: Make Your Own Wine, Beer, and Other Concoctions, by Nick Moyle and Richard Hood, it’s a sweet gift to give in the winter months, evoking as it does the long, hot, lemony days of summer.

 This recipe makes 20-24 oz.